djtoler2/Bio/sports-analogy.md

 ### <ins>Control Plane = NBA Team Front Office</ins>
-- ##### _Makes decisions to align the [Kubernetes cluster / NBA franchises] current [state / business objective] with the [ Kubernetes engineering team / NBA league office's] desired state / business objective_
+##### _Makes decisions to align the current state / business objective with the desired state / business objective (which is set by the Engineering Team / NBA League Office)_

-> #### Every Kubernetes cluster runs with a control plane and the control plane acts as the brains of the entire cluster.
+> #### Every Kubernetes cluster comes with a `control plane` and the control plane acts as the brains of the entire cluster.
 Every control plane comes with 4 components.

 - ##### API server: _Manages cluster updates_